haraldh/enarx_sev_kvm_demo/README.md

 * Sets up kvm in x86 64bit mode with pagetables
 * Boots to a modified [blog_os kernel](https://os.phil-opp.com/)
 * Exception handling
-* Serial print to stdout and stderr
+* Print to stdout and stderr
 * Exit codes
 * Simple static ELF app execution in Ring3 with syscalls
-  * glibc
+  * C with glibc
-  * musl
+  * C with musl
   * rust with `--target x86_64-unknown-linux-musl`
 * Start elf binary in Ring 3
 * Handle syscalls

+* qemu running and debugging broken, because of no more serial line support and no dynamic app loading via qemu

 ## TODO
 ### vmrun